Counselor Education: Doctor of Philosophy (Ph.D.)

 - Participate in an interview with faculty.

 The Ph.D, Counselor Education and Supervision is specifically designed to prepare faculty for colleges and universities with counseling programs.
-Recent graduates of the program have accepted faculty positions at The University of Northern Colorado, Mississippi State University, University of New Orleans, and University of Louisiana Lafayette.
+Recent graduates of the program have accepted faculty positions at The University of North Florida, Nova Southeastern University, Mississippi State University, University of New Orleans, and University of Louisiana Lafayette.

 Online/Regional Campus Options